doangelo98/photos/README.md

 Since we're using semantic elements it gives us a lot more ways to target the elements instead of using class name and ids which sometimes when not implemented right can clutter the code.
 I like using different css selectors as well not just element tags for example pseudo-classes.

 - Accesibility
-  I want my website to adhere to accessibility standards so that people with disabilities can also use it as well.
+  I'm working towards making the website accesible for people with disability as well.